UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

    :align: middle

-To test a running UFTPD server, you must install the :ref:`UFTP client <uftpc-installation>`.
+To test a running UFTPD server, you must install the :ref:`Auth Server <authserver-test-installation>` and a :ref:`UFTP client <uftpc-installation>`.

 Use the UFTP client to run functional tests against the UFTPD server with various command-line options to verify correct operation.
-For example, if the UFTPD server is running on the local host (port 9000 by default), you can use the UFTP client to list the home directory using username/password, if that type of authentication is enabled (see :ref:`authentication <uftpc-auth>`):
+For example, if the Auth server is running on the local host (port 9000 by default), you can use the UFTP client to list the home directory using username/password, if that type of authentication is enabled (see :ref:`authentication <uftpc-auth>`):